TheExGenesis/TheExGeneisis/index.md

 **CONNECT**

 I'm seasonally active on [Twitter](https://twitter.com/home), and I oscillate between insightful discussion and dumb memes.
-Send me a DM.
+Send me a DM if you'd like to reach me.

 You can also reach me at francisco.de.carvalho@tecnico.ulisboa.pt for more formal inquiries.